SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ##### gWebID

 The unique identifier of the destination web targeted for the package import.
-Addition information and identifiers for the import are specified within the import package itself.
+Additional information and identifiers for the import are specified within the import package itself.
 This identifier can be found programmatically by querying the target web using CSOM calls.

 ##### azureContainerSourceUri

 The valid URL including SAS token for accessing the Azure Blob Storage Container which contains the binary files of type block.
 The SAS token must have been created with only Read and List permissions or the migration job will fail.
-The SAS token should at least have a lifetime that starts at from no later than when the job was submitted, until a reasonable time for successful import to have concluded.<br>
+The SAS token should at least have a lifetime that starts no later than when the job was submitted, until a reasonable time for successful import to have concluded.<br>

 The required permissions are as follows in the Azure Storage API: